percona/percona-backup-mongodb/README.md

 Progress:
 - [x] Oplog tailer
+- [x] Oplog applier
-- [ ] S3 streamer [WIP]
+- [x] S3 streamer
+- [x] Mongodump backup
+- [x] Mongodump restore
+- [x] Agent selection
+- [x] Replica Set Backup
+- [x] Sharded Cluster Backup

 ## Building

 Building the project requires:
-1. Go 1.10 or above
+1. Go 1.11 or above
-1. Makefile
+1. make

-To build the project:
+To build the project *(from the project dir)*:
 ```
 make
 ```

-A successful build outputs binaries: *mongodb-backup-admin*, *mongodb-backup-agent* and *mongodb-backupd*.
+A successful build outputs binaries:
+1. **pmb-admin**: A command-line interface for controlling the backup system
+1. **pmb-agent**: An agent that executes backup/restore actions on a database host
+1. **pmb-coordinator**: A server that coordinates backup system actions

 ## Testing